 ESVI endorses the four “R’s” of sustainable community energy planning and use.
 The first step is to reduce our energy use by turning off lights and appliances when we’re not using them and employ other energy conservation measures such as draftproofing and insulation improvements as well as upgrading appliances to Energy Star when practical.
 The next step is to re-use any available waste energy for home or water heating applications.
 A classic way of doing this is with a District Energy System.
 The next step is to use renewable sources of heat for our home or business energy needs.
 Generation of renewable electricity is actually the last step in sustainable community energy use.

-Saving energy not only makes environmental and budget sense, it is also usually cheaper than investing in new energy sources.
-While it is not “sexy” to add insulation to one’s attic, feeling comfortable and having lower utility bills are certainly benefits!
+The reasons that generation of renewable energy is the last step is that saving energy not only makes environmental sense, it also usually makes more financial sense than investing in new energy sources.
+While it is not sexy to add insulation to one’s attic, feeling comfortable and having lower utility bills are certainly benefits!
 Having a certified energy audit can really help in these ways, plus your home may increase in value.